anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 document should be extensible to also support such additional roles.

 In this document a service is functionality performed as a result of a network connection from an initator to a responder.
-It is commonly named after the role name of the responder, such as Join Proxy, registrar or MASA.
-This makes specifically sense in the context of discovery, because initiators need to discover responders to establish the network connection.
+The service is commonly named after the role name of the responder, such as Join Proxy, registrar or MASA.

 ### Service Names